 The "Every Student Succeeds Act" changes the focus of attendance.
 Instead of focusing on Truancy, the focus is narrowed to Chronic Absences.
 There has been a shift from punitive measures to preventive and supportive interventions.
 The process is driven by data which ensures accountability.
 A multi-tiered model of interventions should be established in each school.
-Tier one 1 interventions should be implemented school-wide and can include contests, recognition of good/improved attendance etc. Tier two 2 interventions are teacher/classroom based, and Tier three 3 interventions are implemented by a multidisciplinary team.
-Once Tier one 1 and Tier two 2 interventions have been implemented for attendance without improvement, a referral should be made to the multidisciplinary team.
+Tier 1 interventions should be implemented school-wide and can include contests, recognition of good/improved attendance etc. Tier 2 interventions are teacher/classroom based, and Tier 3 interventions are implemented by a multidisciplinary team.
+Once Tier 1 and Tier 2 interventions have been implemented for attendance without improvement, a referral should be made to the multidisciplinary team.
 The team should schedule a meeting with and obtain input from the teacher.
 The parent and the student will be invited to the intervention meeting.
-The intervention and intervention, but follow-up meetings are held to check-in on prior attendees.
+The intervention team should have regular meetings.
+These meetings not only provide prevention and intervention, but follow-up meetings are held to check-in on prior attendees.
 The goal of the team is to develop a plan to help the student become more successful by utilizing strategies specific to each student including, but not limited to: